spire-signpost/apps/node-notes-api/run-test-usage.md

-### Readme - Apps - Node Todos API
+### Readme - Apps - Node Notes API

-A basic Todos API with Node.js.
+A basic API with Node.js for a simple notes app with user authentication.

 Run app locally,